Shaping the future of the Diocese

 Our approach to consultation

-The Vacancy in See Committee, supported by the Diocesan Support Services (DSS), is committed to a transparent, inclusive, and accessible consultation process.
-We are reaching out to:
+The Vacancy in See Committee, supported by the Diocesan Support Services (DSS), carried out a transparent, inclusive, and accessible consultation process.
+We reached out to:

-We’re using a variety of engagement methods - from online surveys and creative projects to in-person focus groups - to ensure everyone can participate in a way that works for them.
+We used a variety of engagement methods - from online surveys and creative projects to in-person focus groups - to ensure everyone could participate in a way that worked for them.

 What happens next?

-All the feedback we receive will help shape the Statement of Needs - a key document that outlines the qualities, skills, and vision we seek in our next bishop.
+All the feedback we have received has helped shape the Statement of Needs - a key document which outlines the qualities, skills, and vision we seek in our next bishop.
 This will guide the Crown Nominations Commission, the panel that shortlists and interviews candidates, as they begin the formal selection process.

-In September, the National Church will also run a separate consultation, and we will ensure that both processes are aligned and inclusive.
-The National Church will be consulting with key stakeholders across the Diocese of Bristol, as well as holding a Town Hall online meeting to allow all people to have their say in this process.
-More information about this meeting will be available in due course.
+In September, the National Church also ran a separate consultation, and we have tried to ensure that both processes are aligned and inclusive.
+The National Church have been consulting with key stakeholders across the Diocese of Bristol, as well as holding a Town Hall online meeting to allow all people to have their say in this process.

 Key dates

-Together, let’s shape a future bishop who reflects the heart and hopes of our diocese.
+You can look back at the consultation campaign on social media using #GertBishopHunt.
+Together, we can shape a future bishop who reflects the heart and hopes of our diocese.